-Opens the Margin Settings dialog.
+Opens the subtitle Margin Settings dialog.
 Sets margins at the edges of the screen to ensure subtitles remain within the "title safe" area.
+The defaults are 192 for left and right, 108 for top and bottom, and 5 for the padding.